dasmuli/cstatecharts/README.md

 The program does not stop, so the key combination ctrl+c is needed to send a signal to the program stopping it.

+### Self-documentation of a program

-* The document mode can be activated by setting #define DOCUMENT 1 in cstatechart_settings.h.
-Then, recompilation, running the program and conversion of the resulting file can be done with
+The document mode can be activated by setting #define DOCUMENT 1 in cstatechart_settings.h.
+It will change the program so that instead of running the statechart it rather prints a dot file to the console.
+ Recompilation, running the program and conversion of the resulting file can be done with
 ```
 gcc cstatechart.c main.c